Josias Alexander

 He returned to the United Kingdom in 1818, and bought an estate in Hampshire.
-In 1820 he and his brother James jointly purchased the rotten borough of Old Sarum from their cousin Du Pre Alexander, 2nd Earl of Caledon, and returned himself to Parliament that year.
-With support of the Chancellor Nicholas Vansittart, 1st Baron Bexley, he was elected as a director of East India Company, a post he held until 1838.
+In 1820, he and his brother James jointly purchased the rotten borough of Old Sarum from their cousin Du Pré Alexander, 2nd Earl of Caledon, and returned themselves to Parliament that year.
+With support of the Chancellor Nicholas Vansittart, 1st Baron Bexley, he was elected as a director of the East India Company, a post he held until 1838.